Heraldry Symbols & What They Mean

 Since then, other empires and nations have also adopted the eagle as their symbol, such as the German third reich and the empire conquered by Napoleon.

-The eagle is also associated with the sun.
+In heraldry, the eagle is also associated with the sun.

 As a Christian symbol, the eagle represents salvation, redemption and resurrection.